Skip to main content

 Founded in the early 2000’s as Mississippi’s foremost immigrant advocacy and legal services organization, MIRA was one of several community partners already utilizing MSDH grant funds to support a broad approach to public health, particularly in the diverse and growing Latino communities of central Mississippi.

-Of that nearly $240 million the state lost for a variety of public health initiatives, MIRA lost about $120,000, and campaigns to distribute the car seats, provide free vaccinations and organize ‘know your rights’ meetings were stopped in their tracks.
+Of that nearly $240 million the state lost for a variety of public health initiatives, MIRA lost about $120,000, and campaigns organizing community health workers to provide free vaccinations and organize ‘know your rights’ meetings were stopped in their tracks.

 Bill Chandler, a longtime activist, labor organizer and co-founder of MIRA, says he’s always been skeptical of nonprofits relying on federal funds for that reason, and that they intend to continue their work as planned.